AI Use Cases/Law Firms

 Partner review workflow must stay in the loop or privilege breaks

 All AI-generated summaries must route through a structured partner or senior associate review before client delivery.
 Skipping this step to accelerate deal timelines creates privilege and accuracy exposure.
-The one-click approval workflow compresses QA from 8 hours to 90 minutes, but that step cannot be removed-clients and opposing counsel will scrutinize due diligence outputs, and an unreviewed AI summary reaching a client is a malpractice risk.
+The one-click approval workflow compresses QA from a day of markup to a focused review session, but that step cannot be removed - clients and opposing counsel will scrutinize due diligence outputs, and an unreviewed AI summary reaching a client is a malpractice risk.

 5. 5